 You can connect any mailbox to your Onpipeline account.
+Email Sync feature is compatible with all major email providers.

 Just go to Settings / Email and enter your credentials to connect